zmathew/django-linguo/README.rst

 Model Forms for Multilingual models
 '''''''''''''''''''''''''''''''''''

 Model Forms work transparently in the sense that it automatically saves the form data to the current active language.

-But by default, a Model Form for a Multlingual model will contain **all** the fields for **every language** (eg. ``name``, ``name_fr``, etc.).
-Typically this is not what you want.
-You just need to specify the ``fields`` attribute so that it doesn't generate separate fields for each language.
+However, you **must specify the ``fields``** attribute on the form.
+Otherwise you will end up with fields for every language (eg. ``name``, ``name_fr``, etc.) which is probably not what you want (if you do want this, see section below on 'Admin Model Forms').
 ::

     class ProductForm(forms.ModelForm):
         class Meta:
             fields = ('name', 'description', 'price',)
             model = Product

-The template output and field names for the form will be the same regardless of the language you are operating in.

 When saving the form, it will automatically save the form data to the fields in the **current active language**.
 ::